 About me

-In addition to her significant research contributions, Dr Sisson has supervised several higher degree by research students and has also developed materials for and taught a range of courses in teacher education programs within the United States and Australia.
+In addition to significant research contributions, Sisson has developed materials for and taught various courses in teacher education programs in the United States and Australia.
 She has over ten years of experience working in a variety of early childhood care and education contexts with children from birth to age ten.
-Dr Sisson has served on the South Australian Early Childhood Australia Executive Board (2012-2015) and was elected the Vice President of Cleveland branch of the Association for the Education of Young Children (2006-2007).
+Sisson has served on the South Australian Early Childhood Australia Executive Board (2012-2015), was elected the Vice President of the Cleveland branch of the Association for the Education of Young Children (2006-2007) and is currently a member of the Lillian de Lissa Trust Board.

 About me